zulip/zulip/docs/translating.md

 For further reading on plurals, read the [official] documentation.

-To mark the strings as translatable in the Handlebar templates, Zulip registers two Handlebar [helpers][].
+### Handlebars templates

+For translations in Handlebars templates we also use `i18n.t`, through two Handlebars [helpers][] that Zulip registers.
 The syntax for simple strings is:

 ```
 {{t 'English Text' }}